LIVE MORE LIFE, BE MORE iIrish

 Fortunately, the planning process is underway.
 A non-governmental multi-party body has been formed with committees made up of individuals from various disciplines and backgrounds participating to address these issues.

-Ms. McDonald and other presenters encouraged Irish Americans to contact their elected U.S. Representatives and Senators to tell them that, as a voter, Irish unification is important and that we want our government involved.
-For us, the Irish American diaspora, now is the time to make our voices heard if we want to see an Ireland united and free.
+Ms. McDonald and other presenters encouraged Irish Americans to contact their elected U.S. Representatives and Senators to tell them that, as voters, Irish unification is important and that we want our government involved.
+For us, the Irish American diaspora now is the time to make our voices heard if we want to see Ireland united and free.

-*Mike Mentel îs Appellate Court judge on the Ohio Court of Appeals Tenth District and a member of Patrick Pearse Div. #1, Franklin Co.
+*Mike Mentel is an Appellate Court judge on the Ohio Court of Appeals Tenth District and a member of Patrick Pearse Div. #1, Franklin Co.

 Judge Michael Mentel